-The Magic Keyboard works with all iOS devices running iOS 9.1 and above.
-We tried it out with a number of iPads in our office – including the iPad Pro – and it worked fine (Apple’s older Wireless Keyboard used to work with the iPad too, so you can also try that if you already have one of those).
+The Magic Keyboard is a Mac staple, but it should be an iPad one too.
+It looks great, it's easy to use, and it works with all iOS devices running iOS 9.1 and above.
+We tried it out with a number of iPads in our office and it worked fine.

-The disadvantage is that it’s not really very portable, and doesn’t act either as a cover, or as a stand for your iPad, so you’ll still need to spend some money on accessories somewhere along the line.
+The downside is that it’s not really very portable, and doesn’t act as either a cover or a stand for your iPad, so you might still need to spend more money on accessories somewhere along the line.

-Brydge is known for making cases that turn iPads into MacBooks, and the Brydge for iPad Pro is no exception - in fact, it's more MacBook-like than ever.
-The keyboard case is precision engineered from high-grade aluminium for a very Apple-esque feel, differentiating itself from soft material-made cases on the market.
+Brydge is known for making cases that turn iPads into MacBooks, and the 9.7in Brydge for iPad is no exception - in fact, it's more MacBook-like than ever.
+The keyboard case is precision engineered from high-grade aluminium for a very Apple-esque feel, differentiating itself from softer cases on the market.
 It even features MacBook-esque black keys that are, of course, backlit and provide the most comfortable typing experience we've ever had on an iPad.